yannCardona/Cub3D/README.md

 This Project is coded in C. It's inspired by the game Wolfenstein 3D.
 The Project works as a Raycasting Game Engine, where you can upload different maps and textures and place different enemies.
-The enemies follow you and you must not get catched by them.
+The enemies follow you and you must not get caught.

 You can compile the Project with 'make' and run it with './cub3D labyrinth.cub'